Thank you for this wonderful example of Yoga in action!

 .
 At that moment I realized how shaken I was, how the fear was sitting in my bones.
 I realized that, due to the storm, many people must feel as afraid as I felt and were going through much more difficult things then I me.
 As I continued to chant, the chant began to sooth me.
 The fear disappeared.
 I felt connected to everyone in the storm.
 I began to send blessings to all the people, everywhere, who were in difficult situations during this storm.

-a Siddha Yogi from Switzerland offering seva at Shree Muktananda Ashram
+Switzerland offering seva at Shree Muktananda Ashram